js2264/scRNAseq_Physalia_2022/content/Day05/_index.md

 Don't spend half of your time polishing your slides!
 There is no evaluation here, we want you to focus on what you have done with the data, more than the quality of your "results" or the prettiness of your slides ;)

----

-## Happy hour time

-For those who want, once the course is over, we will be having a more informal hang out time, so that everybody can chat together and have a nice time.
-This is the end of a week-long workshop, now is time to relax!

-What online workshops cannot provide (sadly):

-- Snacks
-- Drinks
-- Couches

-What we can **definitely** provide:

-- Informal feedbacks
-- Friendly discussions
-- Good vibes